Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/move-project-collection.md

 ### Q: How do I move a collection that uses SharePoint Products?

-**A:** To move a team project collection that uses a SharePoint Web application, you must move both the team project collection itself and the SharePoint site collection that supports the team project collection.
-The site collection must be moved to the Web application that will support the team project collection in the new deployment.
+**A:** To move a project collection that uses a SharePoint Web application, you must move both the project collection itself and the SharePoint site collection that supports the project collection.
+The site collection must be moved to the Web application that will support the project collection in the new deployment.
 Specifically, you must [back up the site collection database](https://technet.microsoft.com/library/ee748617(v=office.15).aspx) and then [move the site collection database](https://technet.microsoft.com/library/cc825328(v=office.15).aspx).
-Once you've done that and attached the moved team project collection to its destination TFS, you'll need to repair the connection between that TFS and its SharePoint web application to ensure that the attached collection connects properly to the moved site collection.
-You’ll also need to make sure that the SharePoint tab for the team project collection points to that site collection database.
+Once you've done that and attached the moved project collection to its destination TFS, you'll need to repair the connection between that TFS and its SharePoint web application to ensure that the attached collection connects properly to the moved site collection.
+You’ll also need to make sure that the SharePoint tab for the project collection points to that site collection database.

 > [!NOTE]
 > If you are moving the collection between deployments that use SharePoint Products, it is strongly recommended that the service account for TFS be a member of the <strong>Farm Administrators</strong> group in SharePoint Products in both deployments.
 Otherwise, you might experience errors when you attempt to detach or attach the collection. </br>
-> You can move a team project collection without granting this membership to the service account for TFS.
+> You can move a project collection without granting this membership to the service account for TFS.
 However, errors will appear when you attach the collection, and you will need to perform additional steps to reconnect projects with their portals.
 Even if your operational requirements generally restrict granting this membership to the service account, you should consider adding the service account to the Farm Administrators group for the duration of the move operation.

 1. Open the administration console for Team Foundation, choose **SharePoint Web Applications**, and in the list of Web applications, choose the Web application that will support the collection that you just attached.